Jean-Pierre Haigneré

 Jean-Pierre Haigneré (born 19 May 1948) is a French Air Force officer and a former CNES spationaut.

 Jean-Pierre Haigneré was born in Paris, France, and joined the French Air Force, where he trained as a test pilot.

 He flew on two missions to the Mir space station in 1993 and 1999.
 The Mir Perseus (Mir EO-27) long-duration mission (186 days) in 1999 also included an EVA.

 In addition to his duties at the European Space Agency, Jean-Pierre Haigneré is also involved in a European space tourism initiative, the Astronaute Club Européen (ACE), which he co-founded with Alain Dupas and Laurent Gathier.
+He is credited with taking the first picture of the shadow of a Solar eclipse from space.
+He took this during the Mir Perseus (Mir EO-27) mission.

 Family

 He is married to former French astronaut Claudie Haigneré.
 The asteroid 135268 Haigneré is named in their combined honour.